Optimization Problems for Machine Learning: A Survey: Linear Dimension Reduction

 \subsection{Partial Least Squares}

-Partial Least Squares (PLS) identifies transformed features $Z_1, \dots, Z_H$ by taking both the predictors \JSrev{$X$ and their corresponding response $y$ into account}, and is an approach that is specific to regression problems \CGrev{\cite{friedman2001elements}}. \JSrev{PLS is viable even for problems with a large number of features, because only one regressor has to be fitted in a simple regression model with one predictor.
-The first PLS direction is denoted by $\phi^{1}\in \mathbb{R}^p$ where each component $\phi_{j}^1$ is found by fitting a regression with predictor $X_j$ and response $y$}. \JSrev{The PLS directions can be obtained by an iterative heuristic.} The first PLS direction points towards the \JSrev{features} that are more strongly related to the response.
-For computing the second PLS direction, the features vectors $X_1, \dots, X_p$ are first orthogonalized with respect to $Z_1$ (as per the Gram-Schmidt approach), and then individually fitted in simple regression models with response $y$ and the process is iterated for all PLS directions $H<p$.
+Partial Least Squares (PLS) identifies transformed features $Z_1, \dots, Z_H$ by projecting both the predictors \JSrev{$X$ and their corresponding response $y$ into a new space}, and \revtwoCGblue{this is an approach specific} to regression problems \CGrev{\cite{friedman2001elements}}. \revtwoCG{PLS is particularly viable for problems with a large number of features compared to observations as it aims to identify the latent factors that explain most the variations in the response.
+PLS corresponds to fitting simple regression models each containing a single predictor variable.}

+The first PLS direction is denoted by $\phi^{1}\in \mathbb{R}^p$ where each component $\phi_{j}^1$ is found by fitting a regression with predictor $X_j$ and response $y$.
+The first PLS direction points towards the \JSrev{features} that are more strongly related to the response.
+For computing the second PLS direction, the features vectors $X_1, \dots, X_p$ are first orthogonalized with respect to $Z_1$ (as per the Gram-Schmidt approach), and then individually fitted in simple regression models with response $y$\revtwoCG{.
+The process is iterated} for all PLS directions $H<p$.
 The coefficient of the simple regression of $y$ onto each original feature $X_j$ can also be computed as the inner product $\langle y, X_j\rangle$.
 Similar to PCR, PLS then fits a linear regression model with regressors $Z_1, \dots, Z_H$ and response $y$.

-While the principal components directions maximize variance, PLS searches for directions \CGrev{$Z_h = \sum_{j=1}^p \phi_{j}^h X_j$} with both high variance and high correlation with the response.
+While the principal components directions maximize variance, PLS searches for directions \CGrev{\mbox{$Z_h = \sum_{j=1}^p \phi_{j}^h X_j$}} with both high variance and high correlation with the response.
 The $h$-th direction $\phi^h$ can be found by solving the optimization problem

 where Corr() indicates the correlation matrix, Var() the \CGrev{variance}, $S$ the sample covariance matrix of $X_j$, and \eqref{eq:PLS-uncorr} ensures that \CGrev{$Z_m$} is uncorrelated with the previous directions \CGrev{$Z_l = \sum_{j=1}^p \phi_{j}^l X_j$}.